 What is Your Story?

 Each of us has a story.
-My story begin in Pike County Alabama, where I was given up for adoption before I was six months old.
-I have never met my biological parents or siblings.
+My story began in Pike County Alabama, where I was given up for adoption before I was six months old.
+Too young at the time of my adoption, I have no memories of my biological parents or siblings.
 I was raised by a loving family in Chicago, Illinois where I attended Chicago Public Schools.
 My mother and father were from Memphis, Tennessee.
-My father left school at the end of the 8th grade and hoped a freight train to Chicago where he looked for work.
-Eventually, he became a truck driver and drove U.S. Postal Service 18-wheelers.
+My father left school at the end of the 8th grade and hopped a freight train to Chicago in search of work.
+Eventually, he became a truck driver and drove 18-wheelers for the U.S. Postal Service.
 My mother dropped out of school at the end of the tenth grade and also went to Chicago looking for work where she became a seamstress.

-Despite growing up in poverty, being an awful student throughout elementary and middle school, I went on to become the first in my family to graduate from high school.
-When I graduated on time, with honors, from Northeastern University, I became the first in my family to graduate from college.
+Growing up in poverty, I struggled academically throughout elementary and middle school and was eventually expelled from De La Salle Catholic High School in the tenth grade.
+However, I went on to graduate from Du Sable High School as the first in my family to graduate from high school.
+When I graduated with honors from Northeastern University, I became the first in my family to graduate from college.
 My Story is actually contained in my autobiography, “Follow Your Dreams: Lessons That I Learned in School.”

 The ‘My Story’ essay provides us with insight into each of our cohort students; the obstacles they have overcome; passions they are pursuing; or aspirations they have for the future.
 If you are a high school senior, the ‘My Story’ essay may become the foundation for your college essay.
 If you are in grades 9 – 11, your story will assist us in guiding you in creating the best college-bound plan.

-Follow the steps to set up your narrative document, read the sample essays to guide your thinking, and share your story with us.
+Follow the steps to set up your narrative document.
+Read the sample essays (see below) to guide your thinking.

 Step 1: Click here to log into an existing Google account or to establish an account.

-Step 2: Open your narrative document or Click here to create a copy of the ‘My Narratives’ document.
+Step 2: Click here to create a copy of the ‘My Narratives’ document.

 - Select the ‘File’ menu on the top left of the document.